XiaogangHe/Princeton-CEE306/README.md

 	- [pandas]: Python's data analysis tools
 	- [rpy2]: an interface between Python and R

-For **Mac** users, we highly recommend installing [Anaconda](https://www.continuum.io/downloads) as you can use its package manager (called "conda") to easily install and update packages :smile:.
+For **Mac** users, we highly recommend installing [Anaconda](https://www.continuum.io/downloads) (**Python 2.7 version**) as you can use its package manager (called "conda") to easily install and update packages :smile:.
 For example, open your terminal window and type the following commands to install the above mentioned packages:
 - `conda install R`
 - `conda install pandas`
 - `conda install rpy2`

 For **Windows** users, you may need to install these packages separately :frowning:.
+- To install rpy2, download the Windows Binaries for rpy2 [here] (http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2) based on your computer architecture.
+Launch the Command Prompt and type `pip install SomePackage-1.0-py2.py3-none-any.whl` to install the downloaded .whl files.
+Please make sure that you have the latest version of pip.
+You can upgrade pip using `python -m pip install --upgrade pip`.

 ## Let's get started!
 1. Get the GitHub repository